ColemakMods/mod-dh/README.md

 Colemak Mod-DH
 ==============

-See the [Colemak Mod-DH Project Home Page](http://colemakmods.github.io/mod-dh/ "Colemak Mod-DH") for information.
+**See the [Colemak Mod-DH Project Home Page](http://colemakmods.github.io/mod-dh/ "Colemak Mod-DH") for information.**

 ## KLC files

-There are selection of [Microsoft Keyboard Layout Creator](http://msdn.microsoft.com/en-GB/goglobal/bb964665.aspx "Keyboard Layout Creator") (KLC) configuration files.
+There are currently a selection of files for [Microsoft Keyboard Layout Creator](http://msdn.microsoft.com/en-GB/goglobal/bb964665.aspx "Keyboard Layout Creator") (KLC).
 To use, load them into Keyboard Layout Creator and use the menu option "Project > Build DLL and Setup Package".

 ### ISO (UK) keyboard